devStoyanov/FortiFlask/README.md

 * Swagger documentation is available in http://localhost:1337

-# CI/CD
+# Continuous Deployment (CD)

-FortiFlask uses GitHub Actions for its CI/CD pipelines.
+FortiFlask use GitHub Actions for its CD pipelines.
 The pipeline is configured to automatically build , push to repository, and deploy the application image to Vm  whenever changes are pushed to the main branch.
 The CI/CD process includes the following steps:
 * Generate build id which will be used to tag an image using env variable, GITHUB_SHA
 * Login to Docker Hub using docker/login-action@v2 action with two secrets.
 * Build, Tag, Push an image to the repository